andrenho/fortuna-a/README.md

 * **[Video board](https://github.com/andrenho/fortuna-box/wiki/Video-board)**: VGA output terminal
 * **[Debugger board](https://github.com/andrenho/fortuna-box/wiki/Debugger-board)**: the debugger board is optional.
 It'll sit on the bottom of the computer and allow for step-by-step debugging of the computer when connected to a PC via a USB cable.

+The computer **BIOS** include the [Monitor](https://github.com/andrenho/fortuna-box/wiki/Monitor), which allows interacting with the internals of the computer, and several [system calls](https://github.com/andrenho/fortuna-box/wiki/BIOS-system-calls) that makes development simpler.

 See [the wiki](https://github.com/andrenho/fortuna-box/wiki) for more information.

 ![image](https://github.com/andrenho/fortuna-box/assets/84652/571ce277-cac7-4cbd-bccd-8077d5380f3b)